 This section provides a quick run-through of a basic functional annotation process done within OmicsBox.
 More detailed descriptions of the different analysis steps and more advanced features are described in the remaining sections of this documentation.

-Click on Functional Analysis (toolbar) > Blast.
+Click on Blast from the Side Panel.
 In the Blast Configuration Dialog (BLAST) select the way in which Blast will be executed (CloudBlast, NCBI Blast or Local Blast), the type of Blast mode which is appropriate for your sequence type (Blastx for nucleotide and Blastp for protein data) and the taxonomies you want to blast against.
 Click Next for the advanced settings and to choose where to save the Blast results, and click Run to start the Blast search.

-Once your BLAST analysis is finished visualize your results at Functional Analysis (toolbar) > Charts and Statistics > Blast.
+Once your BLAST analysis is finished visualize your results from the Side Panel > Charts.

 On the Main Sequence Table, right-click on a sequence to open the Single Sequence Menu (BLAST).
 Select Show BLAST Result to the BLAST Browser for that sequence.

 If you are running blast using CloudBlast we recommend to run blastx-fast or blastp-fast as it is faster and fewer computation units will be consumed.

 By clicking on the InterPro icon on the Side Panel the corresponding Wizard will be shown.
 If InterProScan is executed via the EMBL-EBI web service, please provide a valid email address.
 This is not needed if InterProScan is run via CloudIPS.
 It is highly recommended to run IPS in order to improve the quality of the annotations.
 Once InterProScan results are retrieved using Merge GOs to add GO terms obtained through motifs/domains to the current annotations.
 InterProScan can be run in parallel with BLAST.